stakater/stakater-docs/docs/content/sre/backup-restore/backup-restore.md

 ##### Different Schedule Definitons and their meanings
 Changing some parameters in Schedule CR, changes the backup behavior
 - snapshotVolumes: (boolean)
-  - true (makes velero to take native volume snapshots)
+  - true (makes Velero to take native volume snapshots)
-  - false (no native velero snapshots taken)
+  - false (no native Velero snapshots taken)
-  - Not Specify (Defaults to auto behavior define within velero)
+  - Not Specify (Defaults to auto behavior define within Velero)
-  Note: You don't specify this parameter with velero CSI plugin
+  Note: You don't specify this parameter with Velero CSI plugin

 - includeClusterResources: (boolea)
   - true (includes all cluster level resource, snapshotVolumes needs to be true to take PV snapshots)